 Professor John Swinton, Aberdeen University

-The Revd Kate Wiebe, Institute for Trauma and Congregational Growth, US
+The Revd Dr Kate Wiebe, Institute for Collective Trauma and Growth, US

 The Rev’d Deanne Gardner, University of Chester